anenadic/GitHub-Workshop/README.md

 <!-- toc -->

-## Friendly intro to GitHub: an online portfolio for open and collaborative research :octocat:
+## Friendly intro to GitHub :octocat:

 A brief tutorial inspired by the [Mozilla Science Lab Friendly Intro to GitHub](https://github.com/mozillascience/friendly-github).